Introduction to qFALL

 }

-As with Zq, it is also possible to share a Modulus between different matrices.
+As with Zq, it is also possible to share a Modulus across several matrix instances.

 use qfall_math::{